 Tubereuse 40 (2006) was the first in a series of city-exclusive fragrances; it is sold in-store in Le Labo's New York venues only (no phone or internet orders).

-In 2009, the city exclusives were made more widely available for a limited time, otherwise, the only way to get one is in the city in question.
+The city exclusives are generally made more widely available for a limited time (6 weeks) every year, otherwise, the only way to get one is in the city in question.

 Where to buy